boxen/our-boxen/README.md

 ./script/boxen
 ```

-Keep in mind this requires you to encrypt your hard drive by default.
+#### Bypassing FDE Requirement

-If you do not want to do encrypt your hard drive, you can use the `--no-fde`.
+Keep in mind that the manual bootstraping method requires you to encrypt your hard drive by default.
+If you do not want to do encrypt your hard drive, you can use `--no-fde`.

 ```
 ./script/boxen --no-fde